themesberg/flowbite/content/components/tabs.md

 </ul>
 {{< /example >}}

-## Full tabs & icons (New)
+## Tabs with icons

-If you want to show the tabs on the full width relative to the parent element you can do so by using the full width tabs component example.
+This example can be used to show a list of tabs with icons from our [SVG icons](https://flowbite.com/icons/).

 {{< example github="components/tabs.md" show_dark=true >}}